dantech0xff/dantech0xff/README.md

 ## 💡 Quote of the Day

-> "Java is to JavaScript what car is to carpet."
+> "You have power over your mind - not outside events.
+Realize this, and you will find strength."
 >
-> — *Chris Heilmann*
+> — *Marcus Aurelius*